collab-project/videojs-record/README.md

 When recording audio and/or video you also need:

-- [RecordRTC.js](https://github.com/muaz-khan/RecordRTC) - Adds support for audio/video/GIF recording.
+- [RecordRTC](https://github.com/muaz-khan/RecordRTC) - Adds support for audio/video/GIF recording.

 And when recording audio-only, the following dependencies are also required ( to visualize the audio waveform):

+- [videojs-wavesurfer](https://github.com/collab-project/videojs-wavesurfer) - Transforms video.js into an audio-player using wavesurfer.js.
 - [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Provides a navigable waveform for audio files.
 Comes with a [microphone plugin](http://wavesurfer-js.org/plugins/microphone.html) used for real-time visualization of the microphone audio signal.
-- [videojs-wavesurfer](https://github.com/collab-project/videojs-wavesurfer) - Transforms Video.js into an audio-player.

 Optional dependencies when using [other audio libraries](#other-audio-libraries) (note that most of these audio codecs are already available in most modern browsers):